Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Introduction

-Regardless of deep learning, research into artificial data creation can benefit natural language processing (NLP) applications where training data is scarce or labelling is costly.
-For example, a part of crisis informatics deals with the rapid recognition and subsequent classification of messages during disasters and emergencies \cite{Kaufhold2020}.
-Emergency services lose valuable time, having to deal with these complicated identification tasks, which can cost lives.
-In NLP, there is the difficulty establishing universal rules for transformations of textual data that can be carried out automatically and still maintain the quality of the labelling.
-Longpre et al. \cite{Longpre2020} suggest that current pre-training or transfer learning methods in NLP already cover the goals of data augmentation.
+Regardless of deep learning, research into artificial data creation can benefit natural language processing (NLP) applications across several domains where training data is scarce or labelling is costly.
+For example, to enhance the situational awareness of emergency managers, a part of crisis informatics deals with the rapid recognition and subsequent classification of messages and pictures during disasters and emergencies \citep{Alam2020,Kaufhold2020}.
+Due to the scarcity of financial and personnel resources, emergency services lose valuable time dealing with complicated identification tasks, which eventually can cost lives \citep{Imran2018,reuter_emergency_2016}.
+This problem of scarcity also applies to small- and medium-sized enterprises (SMEs) when requiring a high quality and volume of labelled data for commercial tasks such as brand analysis or news classification \citep{stieglitzSocialMediaAnalytics2018}.
+In NLP, there is the difficulty establishing universal rules for transformations of textual data that can be carried out automatically and still maintain the quality of the labelling, which is especially sensitive in domains such as sentiment analysis \citep{MEDHAT20141093}. \citet{Longpre2020} suggest that current pre-training or transfer learning methods in NLP already cover the goals of data augmentation.
 They argue that augmentation methods that only perturb the input data and do not provide new linguistic patterns fail to increase the classification quality of pre-trained models.